sudheerj/angular-interview-questions/README.md

       **[⬆ Back to Top](#table-of-contents)**

 279. ### What are the Route Parameters?
-Explain each of them.
+Could you explain each of them?.
       Route parameters are used to pass dynamic values in the URL of a route.
 They allow you to define variable segments in the route path, which can be accessed and used by components and services.
 Path parameters are represented by a colon (":") followed by the parameter name.

       There are three types of route parameters in Angular: